 Two South Yorkshire brothers have been found guilty of manslaughter after they beat a disabled man to death

+Police release pictures of two South Yorkshire brothers found guilty of manslaughter after they beat a disabled man to death

 Two brothers who beat a disabled man to death over the alleged theft of a mobility scooter have been found guilty of manslaughter.